Robert Michael Franklin Jr.: President of Morehouse College

 Franklin took office as the 10th president of Morehouse College on July 1, 2007.
 In 2009, the college received reaffirmation of its accreditation by the Southern Association of Colleges and Schools.
 In a project initiated by his predecessor, Walter Massey, Franklin oversaw the completion and opening of the $20 million Ray Charles Performing Arts Center and Music Academic Building, a 75,000 square foot facility named after the musician.
 Franklin led and supported cultivation efforts such as establishing the Renaissance Commission, a group of 150 volunteer stakeholders, that increased the total number of new donors by an average of 1,000 per year.
 The college generated in excess of $128 million (grants and contracts, private fundraising and federal appropriations) during Franklin's tenure.
+He relinquished his position as President of Morehouse College in 2012.

 Civic engagement

 Franklin is a member of Alpha Phi Alpha fraternity, and the Kappa Boule of Sigma Pi Phi fraternity.
 He serves on numerous boards, including the Character Education Partnership and Public Broadcasting of Atlanta (WABE radio and television).
-Franklin is a member of the Council on Foreign Relations; the executive committee of the Metro Atlanta Chamber of Commerce; the Atlanta Symphony Orchestra (executive committee); the HBCU Capital Financing Advisory Board; and the Naval War College Board of Advisors.
+Franklin is a member of the Council on Foreign Relations; the executive committee of the Metro Atlanta Chamber of Commerce; the Atlanta Symphony Orchestra (executive committee); the CDC Foundation Board of Directors the HBCU Capital Financing Advisory Board; and the Naval War College Board of Advisors.